thrackle-io/rules-engine/docs/contributorGuides/README.md

 ## Adding a new feature

-Due to the diamond pattern setup, spinning up new features and enabling new functionality has never been easier!
-Whether you are modifying the current core contracts or deploying new contracts to integrate in, all can be made to interact with the system as a whole using the diamondCut function.
-This is a great way to add new functionality to the system without having to redeploy the entire system.
-Either modify the current contract in place, deploy a new contract to cut in and replace its previous version, or write a new contract in the form of a facet to add into the system as a whole.
-To learn more about how this operates, read more [here](https://eip2535diamonds.substack.com/i/38730553/diamond-upgrades).
-All new features should first go through a strenuous effort of having been tested on a local network and verified by external team members on a test network before being merged into mainnet release.
+Please ensure you make yourself familiar with the current architecture and best practices around working with that architecture.
+All new features should first go through a strenuous effort of having been tested on a local network and verified by team members on a test network before being merged into mainnet release.
+If you are adding a new feature, please ensure that you have added a new test to cover that feature.

 ## Adding dependencies